noahasoft/react-course-management/README.md

 # react-course-management
-A ReactJS course management application.
+A ReactJS course management application using create-react-app with Flux.